-Levels and Descriptions Severe Hail Threat Level Map Color Threat Level Descriptions Extreme "An Extreme Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a moderate likelihood or greater (16% probability or greater) of severe hail, with storms capable of baseball to softball sized stones.
-See diameter description below.
-A high likelihood or greater (26% probability or greater) of severe hail, with storms capable of golf ball to baseball sized hail stones. • Avery high likelihood (36% or greater) of severe hail, with storms capable of nickel to golf ball sized hail stones.
-High "A High Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a low likelihood (6% to 15% probability) of severe hail, with storms capable of baseball to softball sized stones.
-A moderate likelihood (16% to 25% probability) of very large hail (golf ball to baseball sized hail stones).
-A high likelihood (26% to 35% probability) of large hail (nickel to golf ball sized Moderate hail stones).
-"A Moderate Threat to Life and Property from Severe Hail."
-Moderate • • • Within 12 miles of a location, a very low likelihood (2% to 5% probability) of severe hail, with storms capable of baseball to softball sized stones.
-A low likelihood (6% to 15% probability) of severe hail, with storms capable of golf ball to baseball sized hail stones.
-A moderate likelihood (16% to 25% probability) of severe hail, with storms applying a finished to golf hell gired heil stores.
-Low capable of nickel to golf ball sized hail stones.
-"A Low Threat to Life and Property from Severe Hail."
-Low Within 12 miles of a location, a very low likelihood (2% to 5% probability) of severe hail, with storms capable of golf ball to baseball sized hail stones A low likelihood (6% to 15% probability) of severe hail, with storms capable of nickel to golf ball sized hail stones.
+Severe Hail Map Threat Level Descriptions Threat Level Color Extreme "An Extreme Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a moderate likelihood or greater (16% probability or greater) of severe hail, with storms capable of baseball to softball sized stones.
+See diameter description below. • A high likelihood or greater (26% probability or greater) of severe hail, with storms capable of golf ball to baseball sized hail stones.
+Avery high likelihood (36% or greater) of severe hail, with storms capable of nickel to golf ball sized hail stones.
+High "A High Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a low likelihood (6% to 15% probability) of severe hail, with storms capable of baseball to softball sized stones. • A moderate likelihood (16% to 25% probability) of very large hail (golf ball to baseball sized hail stones). • A high likelihood (26% to 35% probability) of large hail (nickel to golf ball sized hail stones).
+Moderate "A Moderate Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a very low likelihood (2% to 5% probability) of severe hail, with storms capable of baseball to softball sized stones. • A low likelihood (6% to 15% probability) of severe hail, with storms capable of golf ball to baseball sized hail stones. • A moderate likelihood (16% to 25% probability) of severe hail, with storms capable of nickel to golf ball sized hail stones.
+Low "A Low Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a very low likelihood (2% to 5% probability) of severe hail, with storms capable of golf ball to baseball sized hail stones • A low likelihood (6% to 15% probability) of severe hail, with storms capable of nickel to golf ball sized hail stones.
 Very Low " A Very Low Threat to Life and Property from Severe Hail." • Within 12 miles of a location, a very low likelihood (2% to 5% probability) of severe hail, with storms capable of nickel to golf ball sized hail stones. • A low likelihood or greater (6% or greater) of small hail (less than 3/4 inch).
-Non-Threatening "No Discernable Threat to Life and Property from Severe Hail."
-Within 12 miles of a location, environmental conditions do not support the occurrence of severe hail.
+Non-Threatening "No Discernable Threat to Life and Property from Severe Hail." • Within 12 miles of a location, environmental conditions do not support the occurrence of severe hail.

 Hail intensity is measured by the TORRO scale.
 The scale starts with H0 and goes to H10 with each increment of intensity or damage potential related to hail size, texture, numbers, fall speed, speed of storm translation, and strength of the accompanying wind.
-The table below outlines the TORRO Hail Intensity Scale and some associated size comparisons.
+The table below outlines the TORRO Hail Intensity Scale and some associated size comparisons.110